 Many people never took him seriously.
 A Hong Kong magazine even named him as one of the city’s top ten least influential people.
 However, those who understood his work, or the underlying messages it carried, were impressed by him.
 In the art world, he influenced the works of artists such as Oscar Ho.
 Beyond that, his work influenced numerous fashion designers, interior decorators, and art directors.
 Tsou Choi was featured in a commercial for Swipe cleaner.
 In it, he is seen cleaning away his permanent ink graffiti, declaring the product’s effectiveness to the consumers of Hong Kong.

-Throughout his life, Choi’s calligraphic inscriptions were mostly viewed by the population negatively as well as vandalism of public property.
+Throughout his life, Choi’s calligraphic inscriptions were mostly viewed by the population negatively.
+Many thought it vandalism of public property.
 In the mid-1990s, the artistic community was also unusual in taking a favorable interest in Choi’s work.
 Some found it challenging to formulate a way to present his works in exhibitions without misrepresenting the work or exploiting his artistic creativity.

 After this exhibition, Choi’s work received widespread press coverage, propelling him into a new stratosphere than he was a couple of years before.
 He became known worldwide, and people outside Hong Kong started to pay attention to his work.
-His newfound fame, though was accompanied by controversy as many people in Hong Kong were unprepared at that time to see him as anything beyond just a vandal.
+His newfound fame was accompanied by controversy as many people in Hong Kong were unprepared to see him as anything beyond just a vandal.

 A documentary was made about Choi at that time expressing the same consensus.
 But regardless, it provided an instance for a more comprehensive assessment of his work.